simonom/PyCHAM/paper.md

 # Acknowledgements

+Funding has been provided by the EUROCHAMP-2020 research project [@EUROCHAMP:2020].
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730997 and the National Centre for Atmospheric Science.

 # References